thindil/steamsky/README.md

    https://github.com/thindil/tashy

-   **Important:** To build this version of Steam Sky you will need the 8.6.9 version of the library or above.
-Earlier versions will not work due to lack of some bindings.
+   **Important:** To build this version of Steam Sky you will need the 8.6.11 version of the library or above.
+Earlier versions will not work due to lack of some bindings and bugs.

 If you have all the required packages, navigate to the main directory(where this file is) to compile: